sairitvikb/RNN-IMDB-System/README.md

 ---

-### 4️⃣ Run the Streamlit Application
+### 4. Run the Streamlit Application

 ```bash
 streamlit run main.py
 ```

-After running the command, your browser will open automatically.
+Once the application starts, your default browser will open automatically.

-Simply:
+You can then:
-- Paste a movie review
+- Enter a movie review in the input box
 - Click **Classify**
-- View the predicted sentiment (Positive / Negative)
+- View the predicted sentiment (Positive or Negative)

 ---

-✅ You’re now ready to test the RNN IMDB Sentiment Analysis System!
+You are now ready to use the RNN IMDB Sentiment Analysis System locally.